Skip to content

 Cassius:

-As we said at the end of that episode this week, we’re going to get briefly into Aristotle who began a process of challenging Plato’s ideal forms.
-We spent a lot of time talking about ideal forms last week, and we’ll probably continue that today because the placing of truth as something that can only be reached by contemplation of the ideal forms was very controversial even in that period, and Aristotle began a breakaway from that position when we discussed that in today’s podcast, we’re not going to be able to go into it in the level of detail that might be desirable because it’s a very deep subject and the views that Aristotle took would take us too far off the course of understanding Epicurean philosophy the way that we need to do.
-But for anyone who’s interested in some of the details of that Dogen ERUs in book five covers the life of Aristotle.
+As we said at the end of that episode, this week we’re going to get briefly into Aristotle, who began a process of challenging Plato’s ideal forms.
+We spent a lot of time talking about ideal forms last week, and we’ll probably continue that today, because the placing of truth as something that can only be reached by contemplation of the ideal forms was very controversial even in that period, and Aristotle began a breakaway from that position.
+When we discuss that in today’s podcast, we’re not going to be able to go into it in the level of detail that might be desirable, because it’s a very deep subject, and the views that Aristotle took would take us too far off the course of understanding Epicurean philosophy the way that we need to do.
+But for anyone who’s interested in some of the details, Diogenes Laertius in book five covers the life of Aristotle.

-And in the addition I have it’s section 13, but there is a good summary of the views of Aristotle that is very useful to line up against the views of Epicurus to compare where those two stood because it’s clear that Aristotle is closer in many of his positions to Epicurus, but going into details of Aristotle’s life and the positions he ended up taking would again get us off track from what we need to do in focusing on Epicurus.
+And in the edition I have it’s section 13, but there is a good summary of the views of Aristotle that is very useful to line up against the views of Epicurus — to compare where those two stood — because it’s clear that Aristotle is closer in many of his positions to Epicurus.
+But going into details of Aristotle’s life and the positions he ended up taking would again get us off track from what we need to do in focusing on Epicurus.
 But we are going to talk briefly about that as we get started today.
-Then Cicero is going to turn his attention to Zeno and the development of stoicism, and that would be the other introductory point that I’d like to make today, that the academy, as it stood at the time of Plato was beginning to break up on this issue of skepticism.
-The ideal forms were actually an attempt by Plato to come up with some kind of a criteria for truth and placing truth in the ideal forms was to an epicure, something very wrong to do, but it was at least an effort to define a criteria of truth.
+Then Cicero is going to turn his attention to Zeno and the development of Stoicism, and that would be the other introductory point that I’d like to make today: that the Academy, as it stood at the time of Plato, was beginning to break up on this issue of skepticism.
+The ideal forms were actually an attempt by Plato to come up with some kind of criterion for truth, and placing truth in the ideal forms was, to an Epicurean, something very wrong to do — but it was at least an effort to define a criterion of truth.

-Aristotle attacked that from a different perspective and placed his criteria of truth not in ideal forms in another dimension or realm, but in what he thought was an essence that was within things in this world.
-That direction was certainly from an epic procurement perspective, an improvement on what Plato had done, but it was an attempt to grapple with this same question of where can we find certainty?
+Aristotle attacked that from a different perspective and placed his criterion of truth not in ideal forms in another dimension or realm, but in what he thought was an essence that was within things in this world.
+That direction was certainly, from an Epicurean perspective, an improvement on what Plato had done, but it was an attempt to grapple with this same question of where can we find certainty?
 Where can we find confidence and knowledge?
 Is it possible even to do so?
 Aristotle placed it in a different location, but again, he was struggling with that same issue of when is confidence and knowledge possible?
-The stoics and the epicurean are attacking the same question with the stoics coming to the conclusion that you can be confident based on a position that’s probably close to that of Socrates and Plato with a strong emphasis on logic.
-The latter books of academic questions are going to get into that in much more detail, but we will already, as we continue here, get a sense of how firm the stoics were in their positions just as the epicurean were firm in their positions, each reaching different conclusions, but each claiming that they were confident and had firm reasons for the conclusions that they reached.
+The Stoics and the Epicureans are attacking the same question, with the Stoics coming to the conclusion that you can be confident based on a position that’s probably close to that of Socrates and Plato, with a strong emphasis on logic.
+The latter books of Academic Questions are going to get into that in much more detail, but we will already, as we continue here, get a sense of how firm the Stoics were in their positions, just as the Epicureans were firm in their positions — each reaching different conclusions, but each claiming that they were confident and had firm reasons for the conclusions that they reached.

 So with that as an introduction, I’m going to turn it over to Joshua to let us know if he has any additional reflections or comments from last week, and when he’s ready, we’ll go into section nine.